Organisations can sponsor foreign nationals to undertake workplace-based training.

 If you still require workplace-based training as you near the end of your 407 visa, you can apply for a second 407 visa to continue your training.
 This would require a new 407 visa and nomination application to be lodged, and a new workplace-based training program to be created, which is updated and tailored to your continued training needs.

-If you no longer require workplace-based training in your occupation, you should consider alternative visa options, such as an employer sponsored Temporary Skill Shortage (Subclass 482) visa, which you can read more about here.
+If you no longer require workplace-based training in your occupation, you should consider alternative visa options, such as an employer sponsored Skills in Demand visa (subclass 482).

 Do I have any conditions once I've obtained my 407 visa?